dkondor/bitcoin/README.md

 All other functionality is unchanged, should be compatible with an unmodified Bitcoin Core client in any way (including using the same data directory).
-Modifications are based on version 0.15.1.
+Modifications are based on version 0.16

+Download code with git as:

+git clone --single-branch -b 0.16 https://github.com/dkondor/bitcoin.git

 For original build instructions, see https://github.com/bitcoin/bitcoin